 I opted not to get a ground tarp for my tent, since the manufacturer claims that one is not necessary.
-After taking down my tent this morning, I realized why I should have brought a ground tarp anyway: the sand under my tent stuck to it, and it was next to impossible to get it all off.
+After taking down my tent this morning, I realized why I should have brought a ground tarp anyway: because of moisture that accumulated overnight, the sand under my tent stuck to it, and it was next to impossible to get it all off.
 Granted, a ground tarp would have the same problem, but it would have been a lot easier to shake off the tarp by waving it around.

 I left camp about an hour and a half after waking up.
 I’ll have to see if I can quicken my routine any; being able to leave more quickly will mean getting in more hiking while the sun is still low.